stackbit/jamstackthemes/content/theme/gatsby-kontent-lumen.md

 archetype:
   - Blog
   - Portfolio
+description: >-
-description: Lumen is a minimal, lightweight and mobile-first starter for creating blogs using Gatsby and Kentico Kontent.
+  Lumen is a minimal, lightweight and mobile-first starter for creating blogs using Gatsby and Kentico Kontent.
+stale: false
 ---

 # Gatsby Kontent Lumen